kitsunecafe/roxy/README.md

 # Roxy
 This is a very lightweight and small static site generator.
+This is a highly unstable project with no promises of consistent API or even that it's functioning.
+Use with caution.

 # Usage